Prap21/QR-Code-Generator/README.md

 - QRServer API: Fetches QR codes dynamically based on user inpu

 🚀 Live Demo
-Try the live version here: Live Demo Link
+Try the live version here: [QR Code Generator](https://Prap21.github.io/QR-Code-Generator/)

 # How It Works
 - Input Field: Enter a URL or any text in the input field.